List of Tosafists: Isaac ben Abraham of Dampierre

 Brother of Samson ben Abraham of Sens.
 Succeeded his teacher Isaac ben Samuel as head of the school of Dampierre, and as a result is also known as Rabbi Isaac haBaḥur ("Rabbi Isaac the Younger"), or RIBA (acronym of Rabbi Isaac Ben Abraham).

 Isaac ben Asher ha-Levi

 The earliest known Tosafist, a student of Rashi.

 Isaac ben Jacob ha-Laban

 Student of Rabbeinu Tam and one of the earlier tosafists ("ba'ale tosafot yeshanim").
 He was the author of a commentary on Ketubot quoted by Or Zarua.
 He is quoted very often in the edited tosafot (Yevamot 5b; Bava Kamma 72a; et al.).

+Isaac ben Judah HaLevi

+French Tosafist; lived at Sens, probably, in the second half of the 13th century.

 Isaac ben Meir (Rivam) of Ramerupt

 Grandson of Rashi, and brother of RaSHBaM and Rabbeinu Tam; died before his father, leaving four children.
 Although he died young, Isaac wrote tosafot, mentioned by Eliezer ben Joel HaLevi, to several tractates of the Talmud.
 Isaac himself is often quoted in the edited tosafot (Shabbat 138a; Ketuvot 29b et passim).